hezhefan/Getting-and-Cleaning-Data-Course-Project_zhefanhe/codebook.md

 ### Procedure of getting the dataset cleaned

+1. download and unzip the file.
+2. extract and read labels & features.
+3. Extracts only the measurements on the mean and standard deviation for each measurement.
+4. load and read the train & test dataset
+5. train & test merge
+6. re-order & reshap
+7. export

 ### Dataset Summary
 180 obs. of  68  variables
 #### activity means the name of five six sub-tests required to conduct